-Socioeconomic Compliance
+Regulatory Compliance

-The Group remains committed to operating our business in compliance with the relevant social and economic regulations and standards through internal checks and balances, and regular reporting and updates to the relevant authorities and agencies.
-We believe that compliance with legislative requirements is a minimum standard that should be achieved whilst striving to perform beyond these requirements.
+The Group remains committed to operating our business in compliance with the relevant social and economic as well as the environmental regulations and standards through internal checks and balances, and regular reporting and updates to the relevant authorities and agencies.
+We believe that having good corporate governance and observing compliance with legislative requirements is a minimum standard that should be achieved whilst striving to perform beyond these requirements.

-Our global footprint in countries outside of our manufacturing operations in Malaysia and corporate office in Singapore, has heightened our proactivity in identifying and addressing a broader range of social issues, risks and impact on our business.
-We are committed to conducting our business with integrity and safeguarding the interest of all stakeholders.
+We continue to proactively monitoring, identifying and addressing a broader range of socioeconomic and environmental concerns, as well as potential risks and impacts on our global businesses beyond our upstream manufacturing operations in Malaysia and corporate office in Singapore.
+We remain committed to conducting our business with integrity and safeguarding the interest of all stakeholders.